-We have just finished the monumental (for us) task of converting all the stories on the website from Squarespace 5 (for desktop) to Squarespace 7 (for all form factors from the smartphone up).
+In 2018 we finished the monumental (for us) task of converting all the stories on the website from Squarespace 5 (for desktop) to Squarespace 7 (for all form factors from the smartphone up).
 We also just worked our way through the Alphalist to clean up and standardize our descriptions of the publishers as well as the various performance groups and venues.
 A lot of inconsistencies had crept into the Alphalist over 10 years, but now that’s fixed!

 On the new home page, you will see the beginnings of the most recent 17 stories.
 You reach the rest of the archives by using the Alphalist or our search tool.
 One problem is that the search tool doesn’t recognize all those tricky diacritical marks that we encounter in many languages.
 So if your search has unusual diacritical marks, try to figure out a search without the unusual marks.

 It’s been about 10 years since we started this website.
 Since then, here’s what we have done:

 We screened about 1400 Blu-ray titles of fine-arts recordings that might meet our standards for hi-fi sound and HD video.
 We excluded over 20% of these titles as impostors mostly for (1) legacy material of poor artistic quality, (2) obsolete sound, and/or (3) video resolution too poor to benefit from modern TV displays.
 Our screening left about 1100 individual purchasable packages on our Alphalist.
 We believe this is the only comprehensive public list anywhere that is limited to high-quality fine-arts Blu-ray video titles.